The Jaldhaka Valley

 The valley of Jaldhaka, at 1500ft above sea level, is an old tourist destination that has gained prominence in the recent past.
 Situated on the hill section of Gorubathan under Kalimpong Sub-division it is cut off from the rest of the district by a mountain ridge descending south-west from Reche-la and is separated from Bhutan by the De-chu or Jaldhaka River.

 This is a relatively large settlement beside River Jaldhaka with shops and small-budget hotels.
 If you are entering the Jaldhaka valley, Jhalong is the first major village you will come across.

 Another small village beside the Jaldhaka river is located midway between Bindu and Jhalong.
 There is a forest bungalow at Paren where tourists may stay.
 Some private tourist accommodations have also come up in the area in the recent past.

 There are a number of picturesque small villages in the area including Bindu, where a very old dam over Jaldhaka is built.
 This Dam is known as the Bindu Dam and is the first one built in Independent India.
 More

 Todey and Tangta

-Jaldhaka can be reached from Siliguri, (90Kms) and from Kalimpong (135Kms) after crossing the Coronation Bridge at Sevok and touching Chalsa, Chapramari Wildlife Sanctuary, Jhalong and Gairibus on the way.
-Apart from the natural surrounding, the hydro-electric power project situated 5 Km from the Bazaar is the center of attraction here.
+Jaldhaka can be reached from Siliguri, (90Kms) and from Kalimpong (135Kms) after crossing the Coronation Bridge at Sevak and touching Chalsa, Chapramari Wildlife Sanctuary, Jhalong and Gairibus on the way.
+Apart from the natural surrounding, the hydroelectric power project situated 5 Km from the Bazaar is the centre of attraction here.
 There is a beautifully located forest rest house overlooking the scenic Jaldakha valley and the Bhutan hills.

 Visit the area is a common activity for tourists staying in more popular tourist destinations of Western Dooars such as Gorumara and Samsing.